sigdotcom/acm.mst.edu/README.md

 ## Installation
 ### Vagrant
 Vagrant is a development tool we use to help ease the burden of configuring the different components of the project.
-With Vagrant, we don't have to worry about having various things installed such as Django, Python3, postgreSQL, etc. Although we do recommend installing Python and Django if you haven't already so that you can practice with them in case you aren't familiar with them.
-Using Vagrant simply makes it so that when testing the website, all required components will be installed on a virtual machine and the website will be locally hosted for further testing.
+With Vagrant, we don't have to worry about installing various things such as Django, Python3, postgreSQL, etc onto our local computer.
+Although we do recommend installing Python and Django if you haven't already so that you can practice with them in case you aren't familiar with them.
+Using Vagrant simply makes it so that when testing the website, all required components will be installed on a virtual machine and the website will be locally hosted for further viewing & testing.

 ### Requirements
 1. [Virtualbox](https://virtualbox.org)